erincdustin/windchime-client/README.md

 [Link to live app](https://erins-windchime-app.erincdustin.now.sh)

-Third party APIs used:
+##Third party APIs used:

 [Spotify](https://developer.spotify.com/documentation/web-api/reference/)

 [OpenWeatherMap](https://openweathermap.org/current)

-Links to Backend Repos:
+##Links to Backend Repos:

 [Spotify Auth Server](https://github.com/erincdustin/spotify-auth-server)

 [Wind Chime Server](https://github.com/erincdustin/windchime-server)

+Enter Zip Code for Weather Conditions:

 ![Screenshot of weather route](/src/images/weather-rs.png "Enter Zip Code for Weather Conditions")

+Choose from a list of genres or your top artists:

 ![Screenshot of playlist route](/src/images/playlist-options-rs.png "Choose from a list of genres or your top artists")

+Update the mood setting on your playlist:

 ![Screenshot of update route](/src/images/update-rs.png "Update the mood setting on your playlist")